 Natural Light.

-Homes are ending up being greener.
-Saving energy is a major cornerstone of residential LEED accreditation.
-LEED homes use up to 30% less energy than non-LEED houses.
-Skylights bring free, tidy, natural light into houses, reducing the amount of synthetic light required in a house.
+Homes are becoming greener.
+Saving energy is a significant foundation of residential LEED certification.
+LEED houses use up to 30% less energy than non-LEED houses.
+Skylights bring totally free, tidy, natural light into houses, lowering the quantity of artificial light required in a home.

 Heat Gain When Required.